Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

 \subsection{Related Topics}

-Apart from the five sub-topics that are described in our \emph{generalized OOD detection} framework (shown in Figure~\ref{fig:taxonomy}), we further briefly discuss five related topics below, which helps clarify the scope of this survey.
+Apart from the five sub-topics that are described in our \emph{generalized OOD detection} framework (shown in Figure~\ref{fig:taxonomy}), we further briefly discuss five related topics below, which help clarify the scope of this survey.

-\keypoint{Learning with Rejection (LWR)} LWR can date back to early works on abstention~\cite{chow1970optimum, fumera2002support}, which considered simple model families such as SVMs~\cite{cortes1995support}.
+\keypoint{Learning with Rejection (LWR)} LWR~\cite{bartlett2008classification} can date back to early works on abstention~\cite{chow1970optimum, fumera2002support}, which considered simple model families such as SVMs~\cite{cortes1995support}.
 The phenomenon of neural networks' overconfidence in OOD data is first revealed by~\cite{fooldnn15cvpr}.
-Despite methodologies differences, subsequent works developed on OOD detection and OSR share the underlying spirit of classification with rejection option.
+Despite methodologies differences, subsequent works developed on OOD detection and OSR share the underlying spirit of classification with the rejection option.

-\keypoint{Domain Adaptation / Generalization} Domain Adaptation (DA)~\cite{dasurvey18neurocomp} and Domain Generalization (DG)~\cite{dgsurvey21arxiv} also follow ``open-world'' assumption.
-Different from generalized OOD detection settings, DA/DG expects the existence of covariate shift during testing without any semantic shift, and requires classifiers to make accurate predictions into the same set of classes~\cite{liu2020open}.
+\keypoint{Domain Adaptation/Generalization} Domain Adaptation (DA)~\cite{dasurvey18neurocomp} and Domain Generalization (DG)~\cite{dgsurvey21arxiv} also follow ``open-world'' assumption.
+Different from generalized OOD detection settings, DA/DG expects the existence of covariate shift during testing without any semantic shift and requires classifiers to make accurate predictions into the same set of classes~\cite{liu2020open}.
 Noticing that OOD detection commonly concerns detecting the semantic shift, which is complementary to DA/DG.
 In the case when both covariate and semantic shift take place, the model should be able to detect semantic shift while being robust to covariate shift.
 More discussion on relations between DA/DG and OOD detection is in Section~\ref{sec:future_direction}.
-The difference between DA and DG is that while the former requires extra but few training samples from the target domain, the latter one does not.
+The difference between DA and DG is that while the former requires extra but few training samples from the target domain, the latter does not.

-\keypoint{Novelty Discovery} Novelty discovery~\cite{dtc19iccv,zhao2021novel,jia2021joint,vaze2022generalized,joseph2022novel} requires all observations are given in advance as outlier detection does.
+\keypoint{Novelty Discovery} Novelty discovery~\cite{dtc19iccv,zhao2021novel,jia2021joint,vaze2022generalized,joseph2022novel} requires all observations to be given in advance as outlier detection does.
 The observations are provided in a semi-supervised manner, and the goal is to explore and discover the new categories and classes in the unlabeled set.
 Different from outlier detection where outliers are sparse, the unlabeled set in novelty discovery setting can mostly consist of, and even be overwhelmed by unknown classes.